Why Are Bees Important?

 Many pests in the Portland Metro area do nothing but annoy us.
 They make messes under our crawl spaces like rodents, bite us like bed bugs or destroy our homes like carpenter ants.
 We don’t mind killing these for you.
-They really do not benefit you in any way and tend to make your life miserable.
-However, there is one pest that we really do like and we actually want it to stick around… The Honey Bee.
+They do not benefit you in any way and tend to make your life miserable.
+However, there is one pest that we do like, and we want it to stick around—the Honey Bee.

 I typed in that question in Answers.com and got the following answer:

 “Flowers and other plants would no longer be pollinated causing most plants to die off, lowering the oxygen levels on the earth killing several types of animals, which leads to lower carbon dioxide, killing even more plants and lowering the oxygen levels even lower until the earth reaches climax instability, killing us all…. just kidding (about the killing us all part anyway).”